- What is Quality Assurance?

-Commonly called QA Analysts, these support wizards are great at connecting the dots between key agent behaviors and positive business outcomes—and they’ve usually got the track record to prove it.
+Whether they’re known as a or QA Analyst, this support wizard excels at connecting the dots between key agent behaviors and positive business outcomes—and they’ve usually got the track record to prove it.

 Many organizations use QA scores as a metric through which to promote agents, a factor bound to incentivize those who already strive for excellence during every customer interaction.

 As analysts, their role revolves around measuring compliance against internally-set standards for agent behavior.
-To achieve this, their responsibilities include call monitoring, assessing agent performance, and tracking support trends.
+To achieve this, their responsibilities include call monitoring, conversation scoring, and tracking support trends.
 They may also be charged with identifying and implementing tools that help your team QA more efficiently.